dmachard/go-logger/README.md

 # go-logger

 Basic logger library with the following features:

 - timestamp
 - level support (INFO, ERROR and FATAL)
 - verbose mode
+- log to channel

 Info log messages are redirected to stdout, stderr otherwise.